gVallverdu/pychemcurv/app/README.md

     Use a production WSGI server instead.
     * Debug mode: on

-You can swith off the debug mode by setting `debug=False` on the last line of the `app.py` file.
+You can switch off the debug mode by setting `debug=False` on the last line of the `app.py` file.

 ## TODO